Comparisons11 min read

 Surfshark

-Surfshark's been around since 2018 and has genuinely put in the reps.
-What started as a budget challenger to ExpressVPN and NordVPN has matured into a competitive product — one that doesn't feel like it's cutting corners at every turn just to hit a low price point.
-Honestly, I think Surfshark is probably the most underrated VPN in the mid-tier market right now.
+Surfshark's been around since 2018 and has genuinely put in the work.
+What started as a budget alternative to ExpressVPN and NordVPN has matured into something that doesn't feel like it's cutting corners just to hit a low price.
+I'd say Surfshark's one of the most underrated VPNs in the mid-tier space right now.

 Key Features

-• CleanWeb 2.0: Ad blocker, malware blocker, and cookie pop-up blocker.
-It's actually good, not just checkbox-good.
+• CleanWeb 2.0: Ad blocker, malware blocker, and cookie pop-up blocker rolled into one.
+It's actually solid, not just checkbox-good.

-• Nexus Network: Connects users through an entire network of servers rather than a single tunnel.
-Clever architecture.
+• Nexus Network: Routes traffic through an entire network of servers instead of a single tunnel.
+Smart architecture.

-• MultiHop: Routes traffic through two VPN servers.
-Slower, but adds a real layer of protection.
+• MultiHop: Sends your traffic through two VPN servers.
+Slower, but adds real protection layers.

-• Camouflage Mode: Obfuscates VPN traffic — useful in restrictive countries.
+• Camouflage Mode: Hides VPN traffic — super useful in places with tight restrictions.

-• Alternative ID: Generates a fake identity and email address.
-Increasingly useful in 2026 given how aggressive data brokers have gotten.
+• Alternative ID: Generates a fake identity and email.
+Increasingly handy in 2026 given how aggressive data brokers have become.

-• NoBorders Mode: Specifically designed for use in countries with VPN restrictions.
+• NoBorders Mode: Built for use in countries where VPNs face heavy blocks.

 Pricing